 The priorities, based on the evidence above, are to:

-- Gain a better understanding of which non-domestic organisations to target. - Increase the scale of the current intervention programmes, to drive larger carbon reductions from the sector.
+- Gain a better understanding of which non-domestic sectors and building types to target. - Increase the scale of the current intervention programmes, to drive larger carbon reductions from the sector.

 3.4 Waste